reactor/reactor/README.md

 # Reactive Streams Commons
 In a continuous mission to design the most efficient concurrency operators for Reactive Streams, a common effort -codename [Reactive Streams Commons](https://github.com/reactor/reactive-streams-commons)- has begun.
 Reactor is fully aligned with _RSC_ design and is directly inlining _RSC_ within its stable API contract scoped under reactor-core.
 Reactive Streams Commons is a research effort shared with everyone and is demanding of efficient stream processing challengers, therefore it is naturally decoupled of any framework noise.

+# Miscellaneous
+Please note that `Bismuth-SR1` contains a bad version entry for `reactor-extra`.
+Avoid using this BOM if possible, in favor of `Bismuth-SR2` (although things should be fine for now if you don't depend on reactor-extra).